StarkzxP/WoWToken_LDB/README.md

 ## Description

 This is a really small addon that adds the option to display the current WoW token price in your region.
-It should be compatible with any addon that has the DataText option like ElvUI, TitanPanel and Bagnon.
+It should be compatible with any addon that has the DataText option like ElvUI, TitanPanel, Bagnon or Bazooka.

+### Do you prefer a more vanilla style, without too many addons?

+Maybe you'd be interested in my other addon, [WoW Token Price Display](https://www.curseforge.com/wow/addons/wow-token-price-display).